stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### The JMP operation

-As described earlier, the Program Counter stores the address of the next instruction to be executed.
-Normally the CPU is automatically updating the address in this register, incrementing it to execute the program sequentially.
-However, in any non-trivial program, more control is needed.
-For example, you might want to conditionally execute a particular instruction, or loop over a sequence of instructions a certain number of times.
-Consequently there are several operations for adjusting the value of the Program Counter.
+The Program Counter stores the address of the next instruction for the CPU.
+Normally the CPU is automatically updating the address in this register.
+It increments the address so that it sequentially executes the program.
+But in any non-trivial program, you will need more control.
+For example, you might want to conditionally execute a particular instruction.
+Or you might want to loop over a sequence of instructions a certain number of times.
+For this, there are operations for adjusting the value of the Program Counter.

 A simple means of controlling program execution is the JMP operation.
-This is the equivalent of the 'goto' instruction that exists in some programming languages.
+This is like the 'goto' instruction that exists in some programming languages.
 It is an unconditional update of the Program Counter to the address specified in the operand.

 ::: opcode